Tracy Krohn: Biography

-He has a petroleum engineering degree from Louisiana State University and has worked as an engineer and drilling supervisor for Mobil Oil.
+Krohn has a petroleum engineering degree from Louisiana State University and has worked as an engineer and drilling supervisor for Mobil Oil.
 Krohn founded W&T Offshore with $12,000 in 1983.
 He resides in Houston.

-His racing team, Krohn Racing currently competes in the European Le Mans Series.
-In March 2007 he and Lola Racing Cars created Proto-Auto LLC and purchased a chassis design and Grand American Daytona Prototype Constructors Licence from Multimatic Motorsports, a racing car constructor, to build a Lola chassis for Grand-Am Daytona Prototype competition in 2008 and beyond.
+Krohn's racing team, Krohn Racing currently competes in the European Le Mans Series.
+In March 2007, he and Lola Racing Cars created Proto-Auto LLC and purchased a chassis design and Grand American Daytona Prototype Constructors Licence from Multimatic Motorsports, a racing car constructor, to build a Lola chassis for Grand-Am Daytona Prototype competition in 2008 and beyond.

 Krohn entered the Intercontinental Le Mans Cup in 2011, finishing second in the GTE-Am class standings.
 Since 2012, the team competes in the FIA World Endurance Championship.
-They started off with a Ferrari F458 Italia in GTE-Am, but since 2015 they compete in the LMP2 class with a Ligier JS P2 powered by Judd.
+They started off with a Ferrari F458 Italia in GTE-Am, but since 2015, they compete in the LMP2 class with a Ligier JS P2 powered by Judd.